microsoft/pxt-arcade/docs/courses/csintro/logic/booleans.md

 ## Concept: Boolean Flags

 Boolean values are regularly used to help maintain the **state** of a given piece of code.
-It is common to describe variables as "Boolean flags" - these often are used to turn on and off different behaviors that might be useful.
+It is common to describe variables as "boolean flags" - these often are used to turn on and off different behaviors that might be useful.

 For example, ``||sprites:stay in screen||`` is a flag that we have set that forces the sprite to stay within the bounds of the screen when set to ``||logic:true||``.